Category Management

 Category Management (CM) is a strategic approach to procurement where organizations group together similar areas of external spend to identify opportunities for consolidation and to create added business value.

-Approaches like this were originally designed for project-based sourcing of goods and services.
-It has grown to include much more: spend management and analysis, market intelligence, leadership, performance development, corporate reporting, sustainability and risk mitigation.
+The approach was originally used mainly for project-based sourcing but has expanded to include spend analysis, market intelligence, performance development, sustainability considerations, reporting, and risk mitigation.

-Category Management provides a systematic cross-functional process to develop and utilize best practices.
-It is supported by people, tools, and technology.
+Category Management provides a systematic, cross-functional process for developing and implementing best practices.

 Benefits include cost efficiency, improved quality, efficient use of resources, improved market understanding, streamlined business strategies, and improved collaboration.

-The term Category Management is often used interchangeably with strategic sourcing, but it is not the same.
+The term Category Management is often used interchangeably with strategic sourcing, but the two are not the same.

 The strategic sourcing process combines spend analysis, market research, negotiation, and contracting.